Call4Cloud | MMP-C | Autopilot | Device Preparation

 Someone asked me to take a look at the AdobeReaderDC.ADMX and ADML file after he got the sequence error

-Because the ADMX needs to comply with the conditions and needs to comply with the predefined structure.
-When looking at the ADMX itself, I immediately had the feeling that “something” was off.
-So I decided to look for the reader DC ADMX myself.
+Because the ADMX needs to comply with the conditions and the predefined structure, when I looked at it, I immediately felt that “something” was off.
+So, I decided to look for the reader DC ADMX myself.

-Comparing the one I downloaded from adobe and the one he send me, it isn’t hard to notice the differences between them
+When I compare the one I downloaded from Adobe to the one he sent me, the differences aren’t hard to notice.

-After uploading the version I got, it instantly worked!.
-I guess the bottom line with this error is that when you are experiencing this error when uploading an ADMX, try to find another one…
+After uploading the version I got, it instantly worked!
+I guess the bottom line with this error is that when you experience this error when uploading an ADMX, try to find another one…

 5. ADMX file referenced not found

-This ADMX upload error below could look familiar ???
+Could the ADMX upload error below look familiar ??? admx file referenced not found namespacemissing:microsoft.policies.windows. please upload it first.

 ADMX Upload Error: Missing Microsoft.Policies.Windows ADMX (call4cloud.nl)